maloo0/homebridge-shelly-consumption/README.md

 is Lux.

 Actually, this only is a beta version and a very new plugin.
-Should any errors occur, of course you can write to me via GitHub.
+Should any errors occur, of course you can open an issue in GitHub.
 Suggestions for improvement are welcome too.
 Thanks a lot!

 ## Supported devices